Strategic commissioning - adult carers

 Commissioner: Cheshire East Council Open

-Cheshire East Council recognised that adults and children over 16 with learning disabilities and/or autism who may also display behaviour that challenges (including those with a mental health condition and/or a physical disability) were often unable to access appropriate respite care within the borough.
+Cheshire East Council recognised that adults and young people over 16 with learning disabilities and/or autism who may also display behaviour that challenges (including those with a mental health condition and/or a physical disability) were often unable to access appropriate respite care within the borough.
 Evidence showed that existing services were often unable to meet these more complex needs, resulting in many people having to use respite in out-of-borough placements, which often did not offer best value for money.

 The respite service ensures that people’s diverse range of needs are understood and supported right from the start of their stay.
-This process begins before they even arrive, by reading their initial assessments and meeting individuals and their families.
+This process begins before they arrive, by reading their initial assessments and meeting individuals and their families.
 Examples of this include helping a young person to their regular place of worship; helping them to remain an active member of their religious community during their stay.
 In another example a young person on a long-term placement required their hair and beard cutting.
 Staff supported them in visiting an ethnic hairdresser.
 Prior to the visit, staff went to the hairdressers and spoke to the barber to ensure they were able to cater to the person’s learning difficulties.
 At the visit, staff ensured that the individual was able to choose their desired hairstyle using photographs, alleviating the stress of them having to speak.

-In terms of lessons learned from the commissioning process, it was felt that more time should be given to the service provider for the development or modification of accommodation, the recruitment of skilled staff and to provide greater clarification around CQC registration process.
+In terms of lessons learned from the commissioning process, it was felt that more time should be given to the service provider for the development or modification of accommodation, the recruitment of skilled staff and to provide greater clarification around the CQC registration process.
 Site visits by the council should also take place as part of the tender evaluation in future.

 Funding: £170,000 pa.